Saujanya-rajvanshi/THEORY/README.md

 * Abstraction means **showing only essential details** and hiding unnecessary details.
 * Focuses on **what an object does**, not **how it does it**.
 * Helps in solving **complex real-world problems efficiently**.
+* It is a design and programming method that separates the interface from the implementation.

 **Achieved using:**